Local Self-Defence in Lithuania during the Nazi occupation (1941–1944): Changes in 1943

 The local defence units were armed from the reserves of the Lithuanian police and through self-armament by the members themselves.

 Despite inauspicious factors and conditions, the self-defence structure was established nationwide.
 Its activities left significant traces in areas where the armed Soviet underground existed.
-The establishment and activities of the armed local defence units, especially in the Southeastern and Eastern Lithuania, was a massive phenomenon during the Nazi German occupation.
+The establishment and activities of the armed local defence units, especially in the southeastern and eastern Lithuania, was a massive phenomenon during the Nazi German occupation.

 Clashes with Soviet forces: 1944

 The mass occurrence of the armed local defence is evident from ostensive and oblique records from the Soviet underground sources, armed clashes with the Soviet partisans, terror and violence perpetrated against the local defence members, villages and homesteads being burnt, as well as massacres of innocent inhabitants and other repressions.
-Notable acts of the Soviet partisans were 29 January 1944 burning of the village of Kaniūkai in the Eišiškės county (about 35 casualties) and the village of Bakaloriskes in Trakai region on 12 April 1944.
+Notable acts of the Soviet partisans were 29 January 1944 burning of the village of Kaniūkai in the Eišiškės county (about 35 casualties) and the village of Bakaloriškės in Trakai region on 12 April 1944.
 The Soviet partisans intended to harm the local defence groups from these villages as an act of vengeance for their activities; these repressions were perpetrated to suppress local defence as a mass phenomenon.
-Armed local defence occurred on massive scale, illustrated by the losses of the Soviet partisans during the clashes with the local defense and unsuccessful attempts to advance from the Rudninkai woods in the Southeast deeper into the country.
+Armed local defence occurred on massive scale, illustrated by the losses of the Soviet partisans during the clashes with the local defense and unsuccessful attempts to advance from the Rūdninkai Forest in the southeast deeper into the country.

 Formed from Lithuanian armed squads, which had been formed during the German occupation, the local defense suited the needs of the Lithuanians rather than the German occupiers.
-The armed local defence became a widespread resistance movement against the armed Soviet underground, most notably in Southeast Lithuania, and was mainly fought by the local peasantry in an attempt to defend their homeland.
+The armed local defence became a widespread resistance movement against the armed Soviet underground, most notably in southeast Lithuania, and was mainly fought by the local peasantry in an attempt to defend their homeland.